Herbert Matthews: Matthews in the Cuban Revolution

 As the Cuban revolution continued, Matthews still attempted to prove that Castro's revolution and regime were not linked to Communism, but in 1960, Castro declared that he would adopt the Communist ideals to reshape Cuban society.
 Matthews continued to state that the revolution itself had never been associated with Communism and that Castro had not been a Communist when he took power.
 However, Matthews' efforts were futile, as many, both in the United States and in Cuba, "blamed" him for the rise of the Communist leader.
-Several believed that he had known Castro was a Communist, while the some in the State Department claimed that Matthews had led them to believe Castro had democratic intentions and thus postponed their ability to act on the growing Communism.
+Several believed that he had known Castro was a Communist, while the some in the State Department said that Matthews had led them to believe Castro had democratic intentions and thus postponed their ability to act on the growing Communism.
 Matthews' views even attracted the personal attention of Vice President Richard Nixon.
 Nixon called FBI Director J. Edgar Hoover on July 16, 1959 to inquire if Matthews assessments matched those of the FBI.
 Hoover was suspicious of Matthews' personal politics, and wrote of Matthews that "one can't get much closer to communism without becoming one."
 There were few academics who did not discredit Matthews' views, and his more opinionated journalistic style was frowned upon.

 Legacy

-Matthews' later journalism has been likened to that of three other US foreign correspondents who covered wars and revolutions from the "other side" and became controversial figures by openly demonstrating their sympathy for the enemy and the revolutionaries: Richard Harding Davis, John Reed, and Edgar Snow reported, respectively, on the Russo-Japanese war (1905-1907), the Russian Revolution and the 1949 Communist Revolution in China.
+Matthews' later journalism has been likened to that of three other US foreign correspondents who covered wars and revolutions from the "other side" and became controversial figures by openly demonstrating their sympathy for the enemy and the revolutionaries: Richard Harding Davis, John Reed, and Edgar Snow reported, respectively, on the Russo-Japanese War (1905-1907), the Russian Revolution and the 1949 Communist Revolution in China.
 The conservative National Review published a caricature of Castro with the caption, "I got my job through the New York Times," parodying a contemporary campaign for the newspaper's classified ad section.

 In 2017, the British historian Paul Preston referred to Matthews as "the great New York Times correspondent" regarding his coverage of the Spanish Civil War.

 In 1997, on the fortieth anniversary of Matthews' interview with Fidel Castro, a three-foot-tall marker was erected by the government on the spot where they met and talked.
 It reads: "In this place, commander-in-chief Fidel Castro Ruz met with the North American journalist Herbert Matthews on February 17, 1957".
 Ten years later, in February 2007, Cuba's state news agency reported that Cuba had unveiled a plaque in the Sierra Maestra to commemorate the 50th anniversary of the interview.